 The singer consistently manages to seamlessly blend his political and personal views into a melting pot of African textures that is fantastically unique.
 And a lot of this is owed to his unique choice of samples.
 Burna Boy's production style spans a fascinating spread of everything from R&B hits to celebrated African songs by Beninese-legend, Angélique Kidjo.

-To celebrate his joyful new song today, Kilometre, here are 10 songs that have inspired and flavoured the irreverent sound of Burna Boy, from The Jackson 5 to Bell Biv DeVoe.
+To celebrate his new collaboration with Polo G, Want It All, here are 10 songs that have inspired and flavoured the irreverent sound of Burna Boy, from The Jackson 5 to Bell Biv DeVoe.

 Ye is the sleeper hit that started it all.
 Best described as a simmering and rhythmic slice of what the singer is all about, it has now accumulated millions of streams and over 90 million views on YouTube.
 If you wondered where that mellifluous melody comes from, look no further than the saxophone-heavy Sorrow Tears and Blood by Fela Kuti and The Afrika 70.